k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/04_fabric_basic_commands.md

 Using the training materials and examples covered so far:

-1. `Question: How many tables are in the CustomerLU?`
+1. `Question: How many tables are in the Customer?`

 2. `Question: Which columns are not nullables in the ACTIVITY table?`